 As any person who has fought with his or her weight is aware, losing weight is not easy.
 Yet carrying extra pounds can have a significant impact on health and self-esteem.
 As a consequence, there is an enormous market for dietary supplements and drugs which can help people lose weight.

-Damaged Heart Valves - The drugs Fen Phen and Redux are associated with damage to the heart's aortic and mitral valves; and
+Damaged Heart Valves: The drugs Fen Phen and Redux are associated with damage to the heart's aortic and mitral valves; and

-Primary Pulmonary Hypertension (PPH) - A condition is caused by a narrowing of the blood vessels in the lungs, which can cause high blood pressure and can lead to heart failure.
+Primary Pulmonary Hypertension (PPH): A condition is caused by a narrowing of the blood vessels in the lungs, which can cause high blood pressure and can lead to heart failure.
 This condition is extremely serious, is usually progressive in nature, and can result in death.
 It has been associated with Fen Phen and Pondimin.

-The dangers of those drugs comes from their being simultaneously prescribed with phentermine.
+The dangers of those drugs arose from their being simultaneously prescribed with phentermine.
 While Pondimin and Redux had been approved for short-term treatment of obesity, the FDA did not approve the combination of those drugs with phentermine - nor was any such approval required by law.